 are areas of measurement on a peak flow meter.
 The goal of the peak flow zones is

 to show early symptoms of uncontrolled asthma.
-Peak flow zones are set differently
+Peak flow zones are different for each

 or personal best.
 This is the zone you should be in every day.
-When your measurements
+This zone means that

-are in this zone, air is moving well through the large airways in your lungs.
-It means
+air is moving well through the large airways in your lungs.
+It means that you can

-that you can do your usual activities and go to sleep without trouble.
+do your normal activities and go to sleep without trouble.

-- Yellow.
-This means “caution” or “slow down.”
-The yellow zone is 50% to 80% of your personal
+Yellow.
+This means caution or slow down.
+The yellow zone is 50% to 80% of your personal best.

-best.
-Measurements in this zone are a sign that your large airways are starting to
+Measurements in this zone are a sign that your large airways are starting to narrow.

-narrow.
-You may start to have mild symptoms, such as coughing, feeling tired, feeling
+You may start to have mild symptoms.
+These may include coughing, feeling tired, and

-short of breath, or feeling like your chest is tightening.
-These symptoms may keep
+feeling short of breath.
+Or feeling that your chest is tightening.
+These symptoms

-you from your usual activities or from sleeping well.
+may keep you from your normal activities.
+They may also stop you from sleeping well.

-- Red.
-This means “stop.”
+Red.
+This means stop.
 The red zone is less than 50% of your personal best.
-Readings
+Readings in

-in this zone mean you have severe narrowing of your large airways.
-This is a medical
+this zone mean you have severe narrowing of your large airways.
+Call your healthcare

 Why might I need peak flow measurement?